slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- hostage negotiator*

+> *'The evil that men do lives after them; The good is often interred with their bones.' -- Julius Caesar; Act 3, Scene II*

 > *'I'm not upset that you lied to me.
 I'm upset that from now on I can't believe on you.' -- Nietzsche*

 > *'Disappointment destroys trust.'*